aimeos/aimeos-docs/src/manual/services.md

 # Built-in delivery services

+## Email

+Sends e-mails to shop owners including the orders.
+Both, the e-mail content and the attachment with the orders can be customized using templates.

+email.from (required)
+: E-Mail address the e-mails are sent from

+email.to (required)
+: E-Mail address of the recipient of the order e-mails

+email.subject (optional)
+: Subject of the order e-mails

+email.template (required)
+: Relative path to the template file in the template directory for the e-mail content

+email.order-template (required)
+: Relative path to the template file in the template directory for the e-mail attachment

 ## Standard

 Completely manual handling of orders without any notifications.
 It only sets the status of the order to "in progress".
 This service requires no further configuration.